 - Rating: 4.2 / 5.0

-This 11 foot crank operated and push-button tilt umbrella is environmentally friendly being made from 100% post-consumer recycled polyester fabric.
+The best outdoor umbrella on our list is the 11 foot crank operated and push-button tilt Abba umbrella.
+It’s environmentally friendly being made from 100% post-consumer recycled polyester fabric.

 The pole is aluminum with a powder coating for superior rust and corrosion resistance.
 A 40-pound base is required but not included and will need to be purchased to safely use the umbrella.